Best Ghost CMS Alternatives in 2026 — For B2B Teams, Creators and Developers

 What is your primary goal?

 If it is monetizing a newsletter or paid audience directly, use Beehiiv or Substack.
 If it is driving organic traffic and generating leads for a business, use Typeflo or WordPress.
-If it is building a polished website with a blog attached, use Squarespace or Webflow.
+If it is building a polished website with a blog attached, use Squarespace, Webflow, or Framer.

 Who manages the platform?